 There’s one major reason we bought an android – its customization ability.
-You can literally change everything about your device – from your lock screen to the theme of most apps.
-Though this customization feature is limited in a stock firmware, you can flash one of the many custom ROMs available on the internet.
-The options are infinite but let’s limit it down to changing the font on you android.
-The default font on your device may look okay, but there are countless number of fonts available that can make your android look like you – Beautiful!
+You can literally change everything about your device including changing fonts on android – from your lock screen to the theme of most apps.
+Though this customization feature is limited in stock firmware, you can flash one of the many custom ROMs available on the internet.
+The options are infinite but let’s limit it down to changing the font on your android.
+The default font on your device may look okay, but there are a countless number of fonts available that can make your android look like you – Beautiful!
 Here, we’re going to use two methods for How To Change Font On Android Device – one requiring root and other not needing root.

 Through “Change Font” Feature:

 Most of the stock android firmware doesn’t have the ability to change fonts.
 But some devices from manufacturers like Samsung, MI, OOPO and LG come with the feature to change fonts on the go.
 Android devices such as Samsung Galaxy Series, Samsung Galaxy Note Series and even Galaxy Camera will let you change fonts.
 If you use any of the devices on Galaxy series with font changing functionality, you have a few pre-installed fonts but you can get more on the Play Store.
 The same feature is included in some LG devices too but instead of the Play Store, you have to go to the LG Smart World to fetch more fonts.
 Both LG and Samsung has a similar way of changing font i.e.

 - Going to Settings > Display > Font/Font Style.

 - To change the font, just tap the name of your favourite font.